Phroneris/ReaPerLang/readme.md

 ### Overview

 + LangPacks tend to be a mess by repeated translation work and the official merge tool.
   This tool adapts such a LangPack file to the newest REAPER template smartly.
-  You will get a new "work-optimized" Langpack which is almost line-to-line(※)
++ You will get a new "work-optimized" Langpack which is **almost** line-to-line
   to compare with the template and select lines to translate easily.
-  (※ except `5CA1E00000000000=` lines)
 + In optimization, lost translations in the template will move to a "missing" file.
++ A "tmpl_crr" file will be also output as a **completely** line-to-line one
+  with `5CA1E00000000000=` scaling lines.
+Make use of it for your comparative translation.

 ### Requirement